keu/docs/astro/cli-reference/astrocloud-deploy.md

 [Deploy your Astro project](deploy-code.md) to a Deployment on Astro.

-If you run `astrocloud deploy`, you'll be prompted to select from a list of all Deployments that you have access to across Workspaces.
-Alternatively, you can bypass this prompt and specify a Deployment's ID in the command.
-To retrieve a Deployment's ID, go to the Deployment's information page in the Cloud UI and copy the value after the last `/` in the URL.
+When you run `astrocloud deploy`, you'll be prompted to select from a list of all Deployments that you have access to across Workspaces.
+Alternatively, you can bypass this prompt and specify a Deployment ID in the command.
+To retrieve a Deployment ID, go to your Deployment's information page in the Cloud UI and copy the value after the last `/` in the URL.
 You can also get the Deployment's ID by running `astrocloud deployment list`.

-If the CLI has access to Deployment API key credentials set as the `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` environment variables, then it can push code to a specific Deployment without needing user authentication.
+If you configured a [Deployment API key](api-keys.md) by setting `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET` as OS-level environment variables on your machine, you can run this Astro CLI command without user authentication.
+This is commonly automated in a [CI/CD workflow](ci-cd.md).

 ## Usage